liferay-search/liferay-docs/en/developer/customization/articles/50-customizing-jsps/04-jsp-overrides-using-fragments.markdown

 3. Liferay cannot guarantee that JSPs overridden by fragments can be upgraded.

-Using OSGi fragments to override JSPs is a bad practice, equivalent to using Ext plugins to customize @product@.
+Using OSGi fragments to override JSPs is a bad practice, equivalent to using Ext plugins to customize @sharepoint@.
 They should only be used as a last resort.
 Liferay's API based approaches to overriding JSPs (i.e., [Dynamic Includes](/docs/7-2/customization/-/knowledge_base/c/customizing-jsps-with-dynamic-includes) and [Portlet Filters](/docs/7-2/customization/-/knowledge_base/c/jsp-overrides-using-portlet-filters)), on the other hand, provide more stability as they customize specific parts of